deadbok/project_network/recovery/README.md

 # 5 Configuring the virtual machines

-The USRLAN-CLIENT client is connected to the internet to clone this repository, the configuration files needed for the servers and routers are then copied from USRLAN-CLIENT to the individual machines.
+The CLIENT-USRLAN client is connected to the internet to clone this repository, the configuration files needed for the servers and routers are then copied from CLIENT-USRLAN to the individual machines.

 *You can switch the keyboard layout from the Ubuntu Desktop terminal by entering the following command (which will set the layout to Danish):*